 The assigning procedure and my expectations are something I think my referee partners should know and understand.
-There is a handy matrix that you can download to view the assigning procedures and expectations visually.
+There is a handy calendar matrix that you can download to view the assigning procedures and expectations visually.
 The detailed assigning procedure is what this article is about.

 The Assigning Procedure

 - Assignments are published sometime on Sunday, usually around noon.
-You will immediately be sent an email letting you know you have new game assignments.
+You will immediately be sent an email from Arbiter letting you know you have new game assignments.
 These assignments will be for the upcoming Saturday and the week following.
 We have weeknight and occasional Sunday games so make sure your calendar correctly reflects your weeknight and Sunday availability.

 - I expect you to check your assignments in Arbiter on Sunday and immediately let me know if there is a problem.
 Arbiter timestamps when you view your schedule.